farhan-begg/api-proposal-/docs/README.md

 ## Log out

-The system will log you out in a hour
+The system will log you out with in a hour

 ## Quick Tip

 Before grabbing data from the API, all routes are authorized, except for get all proudcts request.
-In order to have access to all routes, when you login copy the token key:
+In order to have access to all routes:
+Login and copy the token key

-Go to Headers For Key: enter Authorization
+Go to Headers enter Key: Authorization
 For Value: type Bearer and paste your personal token.
 This will check for user Authorization

-## Get all Items
+## Get all Products

 Send a GET Request on `http://localhost:3000/products/` and all products will be returned in the order they were made.

-## Get a specific product
+## Get a specific Product

 Send a GET Request on `http://localhost:3000/products/:enterIdHere` to recieve the Puppy whose ID you specified.